oat-sa/taohub-articles/forge/Developer Guide/install-from-config-file.md

 sudo -u www-data php tao/scripts/taoSetup.php /var/www/path/to/your/configFile.json
 ```

-Since tao v10.19.1 we have the possibility to get more detailed logs about the installation.
+Since TAO v10.19.1 we have the possibility to get more detailed logs about the installation.

 | short | long        |                 description                |
 |-------|-------------|--------------------------------------------|